RickCogley/octopress-all/source/_posts/2013-05-21-flickring-out.markdown

 * For users who have uploaded photos with frames that looked good on the standard Flickr white background, well, you're SOL, because the background's now black.
 * The load performance is poor, and the massive grid of photos does not load very well.

 {% pullquote %}Anyway, despite the breathless gushing praise for the 1 TB for free users, in the end I think it's a clear example of more Yahoo clumsiness.
-Well, if we're to continue on with Flickr, we have to accept that it is what it is, but what I think is going on is this: Yahoo is offering a very attractive free-but-ad-based deal at the expense of all their "dead wood" Pro users and their soddin' feelings. {" Yahoo expect their ad revenue to exceed the sum total of what the current 25 USD / year Pro users are paying, so, they're content to force the issue to bulk up that particular ad revenue stream. "} It feels like a good opportunity for everyone else - Google+, [DPHOTO][2], Zenfolio, Smugmug and so on.{% endpullquote %}
+Well, if we're to continue on with Flickr, we have to accept that it is what it is, but what I think is going on is this: Yahoo is offering a very attractive free-but-ad-based deal at the expense of all their "dead wood" Pro users and their soddin' feelings. {" Yahoo expect their ad revenue to exceed the sum total of what the current 25 USD / year Pro users are paying, so, they're content to force the issue to bulk up that particular revenue stream. "} It feels like a good opportunity for everyone else - Google+, [DPHOTO][2], Zenfolio, Smugmug and so on.{% endpullquote %}

 Isn't it nice to be part of the grand Yahoo strategy?
 I'm feeling a bit of motion sickness from this particular ride.

+###Updates###

+* _23 May 2013_ - there was talk of a 300MB upload limit per month, but this has apparently been lifted and was a bug.
+So it won't take you 1000s of years to use up that Terabyte.
+Performance is still poor, and CSS was broken yesterday.
+I did get an email that talked about existing recurring Pro users getting the same pricing going forward for unlimited space, essentially being "grandfathered in", and it appears I need to decide whether to accept that, or, go with the free, ads-supported 1-TB model by Aug this year.

 [1]:	http://www.flickr.com/help/forum/en-us/72157633547442506/ "Flickr Support Forum Thread"
 [2]:	http://www.dphoto.com "DPHOTO"